datahub-project/datahub/metadata-ingestion/README.md

 ➜  python kafka_etl.py
 ```
-This will bootstrap Data Hub with your metadata in the kafka as a dataset entity.
+This will bootstrap DataHub with your metadata in the kafka as a dataset entity.

-## Ingest metadata from MySQL to Data Hub
+## Ingest metadata from MySQL to DataHub
 The mysql_etl provides you ETL channel to communicate with your MySQL.
 ```
 ➜  Config your MySQL environmental variable in the file.